 How many types of beetles are there?
 Stag beetles are members of the family Lucanidae; within this family, there are more than 2,000 different types of beetles.

-A stag beetle has horns on its head which it uses for defense and to fight other males during mating season.
-Males use these horns to push other males away, while females use them to hold onto the male while mating.
+A stag beetle has horns on its head, which it uses to defend and fight other males during mating season. males use these horns to push other males away, while females use them to hold onto the male while mating.

 Household Beetles

-Many beetles, such as carpet beetles and clothes moths, can be found in a house.
+Many beetles, such as carpets and clothes moths, can be found in a house.
 These types of beetles are usually not harmful to humans but can damage fabric and items.

 Knowing the difference between different types of beetles will help you identify them and take preventative measures to protect your belongings from infestation.